nf-core/eager/docs/tutorial_human_popgen.md

 Because nuclear contamination estimates can only be provided for males, it is possible that we will need to get mitchondrial DNA contamination estimates for any females in our dataset.
-This cannot be done within eager (v2.2.0) and we will need to do this manually at a later time.
+This cannot be done within nf-core/eager (v2.2.0) and we will need to do this manually at a later time.
 However, mtDNA contamination estimates have been shown to only be reliable for nuclear contamination when the ratio of mitochondrial to nuclear reads is low.
-We can have eager calculate that ratio for us with `--run_mtnucratio`, and providing the name of the mitochondrial DNA contig in our reference genome with `--mtnucratio_header`.
+We can have nf-core/eager calculate that ratio for us with `--run_mtnucratio`, and providing the name of the mitochondrial DNA contig in our reference genome with `--mtnucratio_header`.
 Within hs37d5, the mitochondrial contig is named 'MT'.